atf4j/atf4j/atf4j-cucumber-webdriver/README.md

 *IMPORTANT*

 When you override options with `-Dcucumber.options`, you will completely override whatever options are hard-coded in your `@CucumberOptions` or in the script calling `cucumber.api.cli.Main`.
 There is one exception to this rule, and that is the `--plugin` option.
 This will not _override_, but _add_ a plugin.
-The reason for this is to make it easier for 3rd party tools (such as [Cucumber Pro](https://cucumber.pro/)) to automatically configure additional plugins by appending arguments to a `cucumber.properties` file.
+The reason for this is to make it easier for 3rd party tools to automatically configure additional plugins by appending arguments to a `cucumber.properties` file.

 ### Run a subset of Features or Scenarios